1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is an Ulcer of the Intestine?

-• Colonic ulcers - in the large intestine
+• Colonic ulcers- of the large intestines.

 Common Symptoms